How to Extend your Desktop with Chromecast

 - Click on the Google Chromecast icon in the upper right of your Chrome browser.

-- Choose “Cast desktop;” then you’re returned to the main Chromecast selection box.
+- Choose “Cast desktop.”
+You’ll be returned to the main Chromecast selection box.

 - Next, select your Chromecast device.
 Ours keeps telling us it’s “Unable to mirror system audio” at this time.